Vesterheim invites you to explore and celebrate immigration to Iowa with the display In Trunks, Hands, and Hearts: What Immigrants Bring to Iowa.

 An immigrant is a person who comes into a country to make it a permanent home.
 Some immigrants are also refugees.
 A refugee has been forced to flee his or her country.
 Iowa has become home to thousands of immigrants since the state first opened to settlers.

-The exhibition was created by Vesterheim Norwegian-American Museum and is sponsored by Humanities Iowa, the National Endowment for the Humanities, and Edwin R. and Joan T. Hemphill.
+The exhibition was sponsored by Humanities Iowa, the National Endowment for the Humanities, and Edwin R. and Joan T. Hemphill.